-What impact will chatbots have on contact centre staffing?
+What impact will chatbots have on contact centre staffing?by

 As highlighted in a previous post, organisations are seeking to deploy chatbots to reduce costs to serve while improving the customer experience through increasing service availability (24/7, 365 days a year), reducing call waiting times, shrinking resolution times and standardising quality at a high level.

 The long-term service objective most large B2C businesses aspire to is the majority of customer interactions – information requests, account updates, simple transactions – being resolved automatically through self-service or chatbot channels, with only complex exceptions handled by humans.